-Adjusted EBITDA for the three months ended March 31, 2024, decreased compared with the same period in 2023, primarily due to lower revenues as explained by the factors above.
+Adjusted EBITDA for the three and six months ended June 30, 2024, decreased compared with the same periods in 2023, primarily due to lower revenues as explained by the factors noted above.

 For further discussion on the Alberta market conditions and pricing, refer to the Alberta Electricity Portfolio section of this MD&A.